 Complete an evaluation of the course from your perspective as a preceptor

 We value feedback from preceptors and use it to make improvements in the course.

 Allow your student to perform AT LEAST 20 histories on their own.

 This is a course requirement that every student must meet.
 Students who do not perform at least 20 independent histories will be required to remediate this after the preceptorship is over.

 PLEASE DO NOT PUT YOUR STUDENT IN THIS POSITION – THANK YOU!

-If you anticipatethat it will be difficult for your student to perform 20 independent histories, please notify Dr. Rubin right away (at one of numbers immediately below).
+If you anticipatethat it will be difficult for your student to perform 20 independent histories, please notify Dr. Konopack right away.

 Second and Third Preceptorship requirement